 We will recognize private museums that tell the Navy story with Navy-loaned artifacts, publications, documents, or historic ships through the use of exhibitions, published research, preservation, or lectures—live or virtual.

-The Navy is establishing three awards covering calendar year 2020 with a submission deadline of June 1, 2021.
+The Navy will have three awards covering calendar year 2021 with a submission deadline of June 1, 2022.

 First, the Navy History and Heritage Excellence Pennant, known as the History “E” Pennant, recognizes overall excellence in telling compelling and accurate stories of service at sea.